hats-finance/HackFirstBountyLater/README.md

 If a white hat hacker finds a vulnerability in a protocol, they must rely on the project they hacked for a bug bounty.

 This system does not always work out well.
-A bounty program requires the hacker to disclose the vulnerability before the severity (and hance the amount) of the bounty is determined.
-Hacked projects have strong incentives to downplay the severity and pay out as little as possible - after all, now they about the vulnerability, the hacker has no negotation power anymore.
+Not all projects pay out bounties in the first place, and even if a bounty program is in place, it requires the hacker to disclose the vulnerability before the severity (and hence the amount) of the bounty is determined.
+Hacked projects have strong incentives to downplay the severity of the vulnerability - both to save face and to pay out as little as possible.
+And because they now know they about the vulnerability, the hacker has no negotation power anymore.
 Although  many projects have a solid bug bounty program, and we have seen some Very Large bug bounties been paid out, we have also seen white hat hackers left disappointed.

-Somewhat provocatively, by https://twitter.com/DegenSpartan/status/1509023079078723585, DegenSpartan proposes to  radically change (and considerably simplifies) the way bounties are assigned:
+Somewhat provocatively, by https://twitter.com/DegenSpartan/status/1509023079078723585, DegenSpartan proposes to  radically change (and considerably simplify) the way bounties are assigned:

 > .. we should completely normalize and accept "hack first - bounty later" with 10% of amount as the minimum bounty ...

-This repository contains a simple [contract](./contracts/HackedFirst.sol) that implements such a bounty program that implements this idea in a naief but already useable way.
+This repository contains a simple [contract](./contracts/HackerFirst.sol) that implements such a bounty program.
+It implements the "Hack first, bounty later" this idea in a naief but already useable way.
 What we hope to with the contracts in this repository is to have a way for the community to "completely normalize and accept" the Hacked First model by offering a concrete on-chain implementation of the model.

 ## Specs